Charles de Sales: Early years (1625–60)

 Charles de Sales was born in 1625 in the Château de Sales in what is today Thorens-Glières, Haute-Savoie, France.

 His father was Louis, comte de Sales (1577–1654), brother of Saint Francis de Sales, a noble of the Duchy of Savoy.

 Charles de Sales became a chevalier of the Order of Saint John of Jerusalem (Knights Hospitaller) in 1643, and fought in several campaigns against the Turks.

 He contributed to the defense of Crete in 1650.

 In 1651 the Compagnie des Îles de l'Amérique went bankrupt and Phillippe de Longvilliers de Poincy persuaded Jean-Paul Lascaris-Castellar, grand master of the Order of Saint John of Jerusalem, to buy the French part of Saint-Christopher Island and the smaller islands of Saint Barthélemy, Saint Martin and Saint Croix for 120,000 écus.

-King Louis XIV of France remained sovereign of the islands, and Poincy was confirmed as governor of Saint Christophe.
+King Louis XIV remained sovereign of the islands, and Poincy was confirmed as governor of Saint Christophe.

 Charles de Sales was sent by the Order to govern with Poincy in 1657 on the death of the Chevalier Charles de Montmagny.
 (Note: Charles Jacques Huault de Montmagny was governor of New France from 1636 to 1648.

 After his return to France, he was assigned to Saint Christophe as successor to Poincy.